lagadic/matlab_ros_bridge/README.md

     Add `install` at the end or run `catkin_make install` if desired.

 9. Navigate in a terminal to the build directory of the package `matlab_ros_bridge`.
 It should be in `catkin_ws/build_isolated/matlab_ros_bridge`.
-    Make sure you have "sourced" your workspace by running.
+    Make sure you have "sourced" your workspace by running:

         #!bash
         $ source /path/to/your/catkin_ws/devel_isolated/setup.bash